tophefo/IpCamera/README.md

 **IMAGE_UPDATE_EVENTS**

 If you look in PaperUI you will notice that there are numbers in brackets after each option.
+The numbers are also described above in 'Binding Configuration'.
 These numbers represents the number for textual config that you can enter into the thing file which is described above.
 Cameras with supported alarms have more options compared to generic cameras.
-The channel updateImageNow can work with this setting to allow you to manually start and stop the image from updating.
+The channel updateImageNow can work with this setting to allow you to manually start and stop the Image channel from updating.
+This control effects fetching a snapshot for 'ipcamera.jpg', 'snapshots.mjpeg', ipcamera.gif and more.

 **UPDATE_IMAGE**